fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/java.md

 ##### Returns

--  ExportConfig: The instance of the exportConfig for method chaining.
+-  `ExportConfig`: The instance of the exportConfig for method chaining.

 ##### Example